 And what constitutes a sweet food?Should sweets be tightly controlled?
 Should kids have free reign and eat as much as they want?
 Click To Tweet

-Undoubtedly, American children have a love of sweets.
-According to the Center for Disease Control (CDC), young Americans are eating too much added sugar.
+Undoubtedly, American children love sweets.
+And, according to the Center for Disease Control (CDC), young Americans are eating too much added sugar.

 In other words, eating sweets is becoming an undesirable cornerstone of the American diet.